kgorking/ecs/README.md

 	});

 	// Set up 3 entities with their components
-	// This uses the entity_range class, which is just a
+	// This uses the entity_range class, which is a
 	// wrapper for the interface to allow easy usage ecs::entity_range more_ents{ 0, 2, int{1} };